Stowaways on the Ark: Music

 There was a European release of the film's original soundtrack in compact and vinyl discs, published by the Frank Pleyer company, Junior Musikproduktion Frank Pleyer KG.
 Recordings were made in Elmulab Studio, and Union Studios in Munich, and it was mastered in Tonstudio Ulrich Kraus.

 Track listing

 Lyrics by Fred Weyrich (tracks 1, 24, 30) and Frank Lenart (tracks 31, 33).

 Release

 The film was featured at the 22nd Giffoni Film Festival.
-It is currently available on the German online children's streaming service, KIXI.
+It was subsequently available on the German online children's streaming service, KIXI.

 Home media

 Under distribution by Harmony Gold, it was released in the United States by Celebrity Home Video, on May 27, 1992, on VHS (under the "Just for Kids" label), and in Latin America by Ledafilms S.A. and Argentina Home Video.
 In the UK, it was released on VHS by Entertainment UK and Castle Communications, under license by ADN Associates Ltd. In 2005, WVG Medien GmbH made a German DVD release.
 In other countries, the film was, later distributed by Atlas Film.

 UIP would initially license the film to many home video distributors abroad.
 In Greece, it was released with subtitles on VHS, in May 1990, by Home Video Hellas.
 This is the only release to have the film's original theatrical poster as the cover.
 Atlas International later licensed it to home video distributors DG Film (Poland, VHS) and Pissanos International (Greece, DVD).